libreswitch/ops/docs/bgp_cli.md

 ```

 ##### Description
-This command enables software-based reconfiguration to generate inbound updates from a neighbor without clearing the BGP session.
+This command enables software-based reconfiguration to generate inbound updates from a neighbor without clearing the eBGP session.
 Issue the `no` command to clear this state.

 ##### Authority
 admin